 Under New York State law, your lost wages and medical expenses will be paid by the insurance company of the automobile that you’re in at the time of the accident.
 This is regardless of whose fault the accident is.

 If an automobile strikes you, the insurance company insuring the automobile will pay your medical bills and lost wages, and may be liable for your pain and suffering.

 No-fault automobile insurance does not cover a motorcycle.
 Therefore, the insurance company does not pay your medical bills and lost wages.
 However, you may be compensated for any injury, regardless of its degree.

 A contingency fee means that your attorney receives a legal fee only if a financial award is obtained (by settlement or verdict) for you.
-At Feldman, Kleidman, Coffey & Sappe LLP, our fee is based on a percentage of what we are able to obtain for you.
+At Feldman, Kleidman, Collins & Sappe LLP, our fee is based on a percentage of what we are able to obtain for you.
 In short, we don’t get paid a legal fee unless we win your case.